-Stormwater pollution does affect water quality.
+Stormwater pollution affects water quality.
 PWSA draws water from the Allegheny River.
 Anything that enters a storm sewer is ultimately released, untreated, into the rivers and streams.
 In addition to the Allegheny River being used as the source of our drinking water, it is also used for swimming, boating, and fishing.

 The PWSA system is made up of sanitary, dedicated stormwater, and combined sewers.
-All new development is required to have separate storm sewers, or Municipal Separate Storm Sewer Systems, known as MS4's.
+All new development is required to have separate storm sewers.
 As an older city, only about 25 percent of the system has separate storm sewers.